-The practice was contained on the ground floor of the premises.
-The practice was accessible to patients who could not use stairs.
+The practice was located on the fourth floor of the premises via stairs or a lift.
+The practice was accessible to patients with mobility difficulties, pram users and wheelchair users.
 Staff told us that patients with mobility impairments and parents/carers using prams were supported as much as possible when visiting the practice.
-The patient toilet was located near to the waiting room.
-There was a small parking area to the back of the practice and additional parking on the roads near to the practice.
+One of the treatment rooms had an electric wheelchair ramp which allowed treatments to be carried out while the patient remained seated in their wheelchair.
+The patient toilets were located near to the waiting area.
+There was a separate disabled toilet and baby changing facilities.
+There was designated parking for blue badge holders in the underground car park which was close to the lift.